RULES - Idaho QSO Party

 the regulations of their licensing authority and the decisions of the Idaho QSO Party Contest Committee.

-(be advised, your logging software WILL NOT score correctly !
+(be advised, your logging software WILL probably NOT score correctly !
 DO NOT DESPAIR,

 Our scoring software will decode it and adjust your score.